jacknavodari/super-ollama-agent/README.md

 # Portable Windows Ollama Agent
+if wix tools is installed you can make apps for windows with installer..

 The Portable Windows Ollama Agent is a self-contained AI assistant specifically designed to work in any directory without path confusion issues.